pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`update((x, y), radius) -> None`
         | :sg:`update(x, y, radius) -> None`

-        Sets the position and radius of the circle, in place.
-The original Circle is modified.
-Always returns None.
+        The `update` method allows you to set the position and radius of a `Circle` object in place.
+This method takes either a tuple of (x, y) coordinates, two separate x and y coordinates, and a radius as its arguments, and it always returns `None`.

         .. note::
             This method is equivalent(behaviour wise) to the following code: